fenago/apache-solr/lab_guides/Lab_3.md

 to retrieve information, we query based on the index and get our results.

-Suppose I am designing a data store for the world\'s largest online library using Solr.
-What I do is feed Solr with each book\'s information, such as the title, published date, author, price, genre, and so on.
+Suppose I am designing a data store for the world's largest online library using Solr.
+What I do is feed Solr with each book's information, such as the title, published date, author, price, genre, and so on.
 So, when I query all the books written by J.K.
 Rowling in the child fiction genre, it returns me my favorite [*Harry Potter*] book series.

-### Getting started with Solr\'s basics
+### Getting started with Solr's basics
 Everything for Solr is a document, which forms the basic unit of information.
 Each document contains a set of fields, which can be of various types.
 If we take an example of a book